shubs202k/Hyperspectral-Image-Classification-using-Deep-Learning/README.md

 2. Once the samples are extracted, two methods below have been used to split the extracted samples into training & test sets.

-   **V1** : Specific number of samples from each class are put into the training set.
-This methods follows the train
+   **V1** : Specific number of samples from each class are put into the training set for pretraining (source) as well as fine tuning (target).
-            test split tables mentioned in the paper.
+            This methods follows the train test split tables mentioned in the paper.

-   **V2** : Some percentage of samples are put into the training set and the rest are added to the test set.
+   **Other** : Some percentage of samples are put into the training set and the rest are added to the test set.
                Models in folder SGCNN_7, SGCNN_8 & SGCNN_12 use this train test split method.

 ## Folder Details